NOTICE: This post has been updated to reflect the insurance marketplace in 2015.

 Go back and read the last two sentences of the third paragraph of this article.
 If that is too taxing a task, (I don’t blame you), here it is again:

-OK, that was pretty aggressive and I’m sure some of you reading this have some form of do-it-yourself-online quote system that you pay some amount of money for and you’re completely offended by everything I’ve written so far.
+When this article was first published I was pretty aggressive against online rating.
+I’m sure some of you reading this have some form of do-it-yourself-online quote system that you pay some amount of money for and you’re completely offended by everything I wrote at that time.
 So let’s skin this cat a different way.

 As independent insurance agents how do we differentiate ourselves from direct writers?
 What is our value statement?
 What makes doing business with a human being a more advantageous insurance experience for the consumer than doing business with a computer?